Emergencies and Survival

 - Put on your spare clothes, stay warm, keep eating and drinking

-- Find shelter (close by), by either putting up your tent or staying in the hut if you’re at one
+- Find shelter (close by), by either putting up your tent, making an emergency shelter or staying in the hut if you’re at one

 Use the STAR Model for making decisions: